alvarezloaiciga/webchat/README.md

 #### getHandle
   - getHandle(callback)
-  - Returns a Promise with a unique string id to be used for tracking the session of the current user.
-Optionally, a callback can be passed to the function which will be called with the same string value.
+  - Returns a Promise with an object containing a single key, `handle`, corresponding to a unique string id to be used for tracking the session of the current user.
+Optionally, a callback can be passed to the function which will be called with the same object.

 #### on
   - on(eventName: EventType, handler)